nextcloud/collectives/docs/content/administration/_index.md

 ## Collectives and guest users

-In order to allow guest users (as provided by the [guests](https://github.com/nextcloud/guests/) app) to access collectives, add the Collectives and Circles apps to the list of enabled apps for guest users in admin settings.
+In order to allow guest users (as provided by the [guests](https://github.com/nextcloud/guests/) app) to access collectives, add the Collectives and Teams apps to the list of enabled apps for guest users in admin settings.

 Please note that this enables guest users to create new collectives.